code-BSOD/praktikum_washer/README.md

 - Uses dynamic routing. {state} part needs to be replaced with "on" or "off".
 - MQTT Broker server for topic publishing and subscribing is provided by the lab and it listens to standard MQTT Port 1883.
 - If user calls the endpoint **'/power/on'**, then the function will publish a message to the MQTT broker causing the switch to *turn on*.
-	- The server publishes to the topic `'cmnd/washer/Power'` to the MQTT Broker Server (using lab's MQTT Broker Server) with the correct payload.
+	- The Socket Server publishes to the topic `'cmnd/washer/Power'` to the MQTT Broker Server (using lab's MQTT Broker Server) with the correct payload.
-	- The Socket is subscribed to the same topic and once it receives the published message, it turns itself on.
+	- The Power socket is subscribed to the same topic and once it receives the published message, it turns itself on.
 	- QOS (Quality of Service) is by default 0.
 - If user calls the endpoint **'/power/off'**, then the function will publish a message to the MQTT broker causing the switch to *turn off*.
-	- The server publishes to the topic `'cmnd/washer/Power'` to the MQTT Broker Server with the correct payload.
+	- The Socket Server publishes to the topic `'cmnd/washer/Power'` to the MQTT Broker Server with the correct payload.
-	- The socket is subscibed to the same topic and once it receives the published message, it turns itself off.
+	- The Power socket is subscibed to the same topic and once it receives the published message, it turns itself off.
 	- QOS (Quality of Service) is by default 0.
 - If any other value is passed from the URL endpoint, it will return a JSON object notifying the URL endpoint was wrong.
 - Refer to code documentations for implementation logics.